 I went to Ubud twice on two different trips to Bali and stayed at two different hotels.
 They are both amazing resorts that I can highly recommend.

 Komaneka at Monkey Forest

 Komaneka at Monkey Forest is a beautiful resort located in the heart of the Ubud town centre, just a short walk away from the Monkey Forest.
-Despite being so central the chaos and traffic of the main streets won’t disturb you, since all the rooms and internal courtyard face some small rice fields in the back.
-It’s a great resort to stay at if you only have one day in Ubud, since its central location will make it easy to explore the town centre without wasting too much time driving around between places.
+Despite being so central the chaos and traffic of the main streets won’t disturb you, since all the rooms face either an internal courtyard or some small rice fields in the back.
+It’s the perfect place to stay if you don’t have long in Ubud, since its central location makes it easy to explore the town centre without wasting too much time getting to places.

 Desa Visesa Ubud

 Desa Visesa is also a beautiful resort, but located a bit further out from the town centre.
 They offer a free shuttle bus service into the town centre so don’t let the location deter you.
 There are beautiful rice fields on the property, so if you haven’t had quite enough of rice paddies after visiting Tegalalang you can spend some more time strolling around the rice fields of Desa Visesa.

 Have you been to Tegalalang rice fields in Ubud, Bali?
 How did you find it?
 Let me know in the comments below!
 Like any huge tourist attraction the rice fields of Ubud also have some downsides, however my overall experience when I visited them was positive.
 After all, if you go to Bali and didn’t get a photo with the terraced rice fields, were you even really there?